bdvllrs/misinformation-detection-tensor-embeddings/readme.md

 # Credits to
 - TensorLy: Tensor Learning in Python, Jean Kossaifi and Yannis Panagakis and Anima Anandkumar and Maja Pantic
+- Vlad Niculae, Matt Kusner for the word mover's distance knn.